 Apply a thick layer of moly based grease to the bearings.

-Remember, there is a gap between the bearings, so get as much grease as you can between them.
+Remember, the shock absorber mount is the only one-piece bearing.
+There is a gap between the bearings inside swingarm and frame bores of the shock link body, so get as much grease as you can between them.
 Work the grease around the bearing into the needles, but be very careful.
 If you pull away from the bearing like this, the needles will stick to the grease and come out.
-So work your finger around the needles, then slowly slide your finger out of the bore while keeping pressure on the needles.
+So work your finger around the needles, then slowly slide your finger out of the bore while keeping the pressure on the needles.
 Grease each side, then install the seals with another coating of grease, followed by the pivot collar.

 On the widest bore, install the two large washers, followed by the seal and pivot collar.